 Expensive

 Drysuits are way more expensive than wetsuits.
-However, you’re getting suitable materials and technology, warranties, water repellent treatments, and gasket replacements at this price.
+However, at this price, you get suitable materials and technology, warranties, water-repellent treatments, and gasket replacements.

 Water May Get In